upoulin/Securino-Vault/README.md

 ## Description

 It is a double security vault.
 It first reads whether a security card (RFID chip) is valid and then outputs a digital code using a motor.
-Please find attached our plans for this vault.
 It will be possible to change the code and block the box after **n** attempts.

 ## Schedule
 |                |Accomplished tasks